rtietz/Stargazer_extension/readme.md

 # this repository contains functions based on stargazer, which simplify creating nice tables for common cases.
-aux_fcts.R  : contains auxiliary functions that manipulate stargazer output example.R   : examples
+1. aux_fcts.R  : contains auxiliary functions that manipulate stargazer output
+2. example.R   : showcases how to use these functions